Pythode7/Employee-retention-prediction/README.md

 - Promotion and Retention: Few employees got promoted and those who promoted in the last five years have very low turnover, suggesting promotion is a potential factor in employee retention.
 These might explain why employees who have worked for 5-6 years with high satisfaction left the company.
 4. Long Hours and Departures: Employees who worked the most hours were rarely promoted and all departing employees belonged to this group.
 This suggests a possible link between overwork and employee dissatisfaction leading to departures.

+#### Insights
+Analysis reveals a correlation between longer work hours and higher departure rates.
+Additionally, employees who left often managed multiple projects.
+These observations suggest a possible risk of burnout among employees with heavy workloads.
+The data shows a lower turnover rate among employees with longer tenure (more than six years).

+### Models building and evaluatioin

+#### Logistic Regression
+**Feature engeering and model assumption test**
+- Encode the `salary` column as an ordinal numeric category
+- Dummy encode the `department` column
+- Remove the outliers that were identified earlier since logistic regression is quite sensitive to outliers
+- Heatmap showed no severe multicolliniearity among the selected features

+#### Tree-based Models: Decision Tree, Random Forest
+- Construct a decision tree model and a random forest model and set up cross-validated grid-search to exhuastively search for the best model parameters.
+- Feature engineering was applied to reduce the chance of data leakage:
+   - Employee satisfaction data may be incomplete, hindering definitive links to departures.
+   - Average monthly hours might be skewed by pre-departure changes in employee work patterns.

+#### Evaluation scores for